scottbez1/smartknob/README.md

 ⚠️ For tested/stable/recommended artifacts, use a [release](https://github.com/scottbez1/smartknob/releases) instead.

+#### Printed parts
+You will need six printed parts, these can be exported from the CAD model by opening it in Fusion 360: https://a360.co/3BzkU0n

+The parts can _probably_ be FDM 3D printed with a well-tuned printer, but the parts shown in videos/photos were MJF printed in nylon for tight tolerances and better surface finish.

+If you wanted a simpler build, you could omit the LCD and just merge the knob + glass from the model into a single STL to get a closed-top knob.

+Export and print the following 6 parts:
+* `Enclosure`
+* `Knob` (RotorAssembly->KnobAssembly->Knob)
+* `ScreenPlatform`
+* `RotorSpacer` (RotorAssembly->RotorSpacer)
+* `MountBase`
+* `BackPlate`

+⚠️ If you opt to go for MJF Nylon printing from JLCPCB, their system may complain about `< 0.8mm wall thickness detected` on the `MountBase`, `ScreenPlatform` and `RotorSpacer` parts.
+This appears to be a false positive, possibly on some of the print tapers.
+You should be able to ignore this, as all print orders at JLCPCB are subject to a final manual review, and they will contact you by email if there are any job-stopping issues or risks with your prints.

 ## NanoFOC (3rd party)
 If you're looking to tinker with FOC/haptic feedback, but don't want to build a full SmartKnob View yourself, I can